Noumena-bcn/bcn-energy/README.rst

 Activating a conda environment modifies the PATH and shell variables to point to the specific isolated Python setup you created.
 The command prompt will change to indicate which conda environment you are currently in by prepending (yourenvname).
 To see a list of all your environments, use the command conda info -e.

 - Install additional Python packages to a virtual environment.
 To install additional packages only to your virtual environment, enter the following command where yourenvname is the name of your environment, and [package] is the name of the package you wish to install.
-Failure to specify ì-n yourenvnameî will install the package to the root Python installation. conda install -n yourenvname [package]
+Failure to specify ‚Äú-n yourenvname‚Äù will install the package to the root Python installation. conda install -n yourenvname [package]

 Otherwise install the needed libraries through the PIP Install.
 Libraries list:

 Regular Expressions: pip install regex

 Lxml: pip install lxml

 Pyproj: pip install pyproj==1.9.6

 Glob: pip install glob3

 Os: pip install os-win

 Vtk: pip install vtk

 Python-Git: pip install python-git

 (-) Deactivate your virtual environment.
 To end a session in the current environment, enter the following.
 There is no need to specify the envname - whichever is currently active will be deactivated, and the PATH and shell variables will be returned to normal.